oasis-tcs/sarif-spec/EditorsReports/Editor's report 2019-05-03.md

 Laurence J. Golding and Michael Fanning

-Communicated to the TC before the start of the CSD.2 e-ballot
+This report describes the changes that were made after TC #35 (April 17th, 2019) and before the start of the CSD.2 e-ballot (May 3rd, 2019):

 1. The following issues were closed without further action: